rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 	Yade [2]: O.save('abc.xml')

-and the XML looks like this:
+and the XML save looks like this:

 .. literalinclude:: abc.xml
 	:language: xml